atisharma/chasm/README.md

 ### Installing

-There are a lot of dependencies so it's recommended you install everything in a virtual environment.
+There are some dependencies so you may want to install everything in a virtual environment.
 To install using pip:
 ```bash